 joon pahk is a full-time dad and part-time puzzlemaker with his own puzzle website. here at diary of a crossword fiend, joon blogs matt gaffney’s weekly crossword contest. outside of crosswords, joon’s main interests are trivia and sports, especially soccer. he can’t stand pets or long walks on the beach.

 Erin Milligan-Milburn is a pediatrician in the Philadelphia area.
 She started solving crosswords as a child but didn’t discover the competitive world until 2012.
 Since then, she has worked her way into B Division, where she will be stuck for life.
-Erin has constructed 1.1 puzzles so far and would love to find a free live-in babysitter for her daughter so she can work on a few more.
-When not solving or blogging the Wednesday New York Times puzzle, she enjoys sleeping, talking to her two cats, and trying to find local ramen as good as that place in Akihabara she went to that one time where the food is ordered from a ticket vending machine.
+Erin has constructed 1.1 puzzles so far and would love to find a free live-in babysitter for her daughter and son so she can work on a few more.
+When not solving or blogging the Sunday Washington Post puzzle, she enjoys sleeping, talking to her cat, and trying to find local ramen as good as that place in Akihabara where the food is ordered from a ticket vending machine.

 Jenni Levy is a veteran of the Will Weng and Eugene Maleska puzzle eras, and heir to a family crossword tradition that goes back to Margaret Farrar.
 The Cruciverbal Internet has opened her eyes to indie puzzles, 0.9 mm Pentel pencils, and the delights of crossword competitions.
 Everything she knows about The Simpsons, she learned from crossword puzzles.
 She is also a hospice medical director, mom to a teenage ballerina, and an avid Yankees fan.

 Andy Kravis is a puzzlemaker, editor, trivia writer, and sometimes attorney in Brooklyn, NY.
 Since 2011, his puzzles have been published in the New York Times, the Los Angeles Times, the Chronicle of Higher Education, Fireball Crosswords, 20 Under 30, Daily Celebrity Crosswords, Outside the Box Puzzles, and semi-regularly on his own blog, Cruciverbalist at Law.
 He is one of the co-directors of the Indie 500 Crossword Tournament.
 In 2016, he finished 11th at ACPT and 5th at Lollapuzzoola.
 His greatest accomplishment to date is being kissed by Ryan Seacrest.
 At Fiend, he blogs the Thursday NYT puzzle.